 Bedtime stories are a part of almost every family nighttime routine.
 Reading is a screen-free, quiet activity that allows babies and children to calm down before it’s time to go to sleep.
 Reading stories to young children has benefits beyond a bedtime routine, though.

 The American Academy of Pediatrics studied the brain function of children, age three to five, to see the effects of reading aloud.
 They found that the areas of the brain that promote mental imagery and comprehension were activated by reading stories.
-When you read to your child, it helps develop their brain in a way that will help when they begin to read and comprehend on their own.
+Another study at The Ohio State University found that children who are frequently read to can enter Kindergarten over a million words “richer” than kids who don’t have books read to them.

 Talk To Your Baby